 Sometimes it’s people within the organization who subvert attempts to scale – big dogs, who have built a high degree of autonomy over a period of time, and who resent the changes scaling will bring.

 Either way – whether it’s a large customer using their purchasing power, or big dogs cashing in their sweat equity, the end result is that the founder/owner or CEO cannot (more correctly, won’t) push through the changes necessary to achieve scale.

-What’s to be done in such a situation?
-Is the business doomed to ‘mere’ organic growth?
+What’s to be done in any of these situations?
+Is the organization doomed to ‘mere’ organic growth?
 Well, it all depends on your response.
-Here are the alternatives:

 For some leaders – especially founder/owners – the reality is that they aren’t, at heart, prepared to pay the price in terms of culture change that is required in order to achieve scale.

-My recommendation is to find a mentor – someone who has undergone the self-development process needed to lead the scaling of a business – and ask them to help guide you through the journey.
+My recommendation is to find a mentor – someone who has undergone the self-development process needed to lead the scaling of an organization – and ask them to help guide you through the journey.

-Get out of the way.
+3. Get out of the way.

 If that’s you – and if, for whatever reason, achieving scale isn’t optional – then it’s time for some personal tough love: find and hire someone with a proven track record in doing so, and let them get on with it.